 The Rev. Philemon Hill said he was pleased to see reason win the day in heading toward a compromise.

-Page 3 of 3 - "We're not like Congress, where everybody has to have his own way," he said.
+"We're not like Congress, where everybody has to have his own way," he said.

 Among those who had opposed renaming Division Street, Delaware Auto Sales owner Vernon Ingram expressed support for the Perza proposal.